MarkZeiss/poker-engine/README.md

 **Delete the table**: The table will be deleted after a delay of 1-2 seconds.
 Note that this action is not possible while players are at the table.

-**Edi the table**: Open the page to modify the table parameters.
+**Edit the table**: Open the page to modify the table parameters.
 It is not recommended to make changes during the game process.

 Click on the `Table history` icon to view the complete history of the table, including player actions, administrator actions, and stack changes.
 You can update the history at any time by clicking the `Refresh data` button.
 The history includes columns for *Event* (description of the event), *Game number* (unique hand number when the event occurred), *Value* (event value, such as numerical values or text descriptions), *User* (the player associated with the event or empty value), and *Time* (the timestamp of the event).